Visit our new website, built for teens, by teens: https://www.clarkcountystasha.org/

 The following events have become part of STASHA’s annual work plan:

-Teens Care Too & Spring Youth Forum: In 2018, STASHA members supported the coordination of the Teens Care Too Youth Summit in Clark County.
+"Good Friends in Hard Times.
+Friendship.
+Own It."
+Workshop: In 2018, STASHA members supported the coordination of the Teens Care Too Youth Summit in Clark County.
 Members offered youth voice in the planning process in partnership with the Connect Evergreen coalition and also instructed a workshop during the conference called, “Good Friends in Hard Times.
 Friendship: Own It.”
-Download the script in PDF or Word and adapt it to the goals of your community or audience.
+Download our how to guide in PDF or Word and adapt it to the goals of your community or audience.
 Please credit STASHA when you do.